 A common crypto trading strategy that is good example to a time series type is one based on the Moving Average (MA) Cross Overs or Cross-Unders.
 These cross-over points are points that manifest on a chart for both short-term and long-term moving average: when a shorter term MA indicator line on the chart crosses over or under the longer term line or slow indicator line, if the shorter term MA crosses under the longer MA from the top as it decreases, then it may indicate a bearish trend for the crypto meaning it may be an opportunity to short the crypto asset as prices tend to fall.

-Otherwise, if it crosses from below (called a cross-under) as it tends to move up, it may indicate a bullish trend and the cross-under point might be the entry position or buying point when you need to go long on the crypto.
+Otherwise, if it crosses from below (called a cross-under) and the moves up, it may indicate a bullish trend and the cross-under point might be the entry position or buying point when you need to go long on the crypto.
 So a bot based on that trend may carry code to consistently track cross-overs and cross-unders in order to buy/sell to enter new positions in expectation of price rise at a later date, to take profit or to limit loses based on a cross-over or cross-under point price.